 Donte introduced Rianne to Gerritt.
 Rianne shifted Petra to one hip and offered a hand to Gerritt.
-“It’s a pleasure to meet you.
+“It’s a pleasure to finally meet you.
+Donte has spoken often about you.
 We welcome you to our cottage”

 Gerritt gripped her hand and glanced from Rianne to Donte and back again.
 “Look, I don’t want to intrude on your homecoming.
 I can get a room here.”

 Rianne smiled.
 “Of course, we don’t want to make you feel uncomfortable but you are welcome and certainly not intruding.”